 For thousands of years, people have used the gel from aloe vera leaves for healing and softening the skin.
-In fact, aloe has also long been a folk treatment for many maladies, including constipation and skin disorders.
+Aloe has also long been a treatment for ailments such as skin disorders, and even constipation.
+It can be found in skincare product across the world.
 Modern-day research into aloe vera's benefits is mixed, with some evidence showing it fights tumors and some showing it causes colorectal cancers.

 Research backs up the ancient use of topical aloe vera as a skin treatment, at least for specific conditions.
 Studies have shown that aloe gel might be effective in treating psoriasis, seborrhea, dandruff, and minor burns and skin abrasions, as well as radiation-induced skin injuries.
 Aloe gel also seems helpful in treating the sores caused by genital herpes in men.